isomerpages/csc-corp/_who-we-are/Organisational Structure.md

 </style>
 <!-- Hello there this is a HTML comment-->

-<p>CSC's six Institutes, four Business Support units and six Corporate Services departments work to help us achieve our mission of preparing public officers for the future.
+<p>CSC's six Institutes, ten units, and departments work to help us achieve our mission of preparing public officers for the future.
 Find out about how we're organised and what we do.                            </p>

 <hr>
 <div class="grid-container">